 Topics and summary description Assessment: Very Large turbines (150m+) Assessment: Large turbines (80-150m) Assessment: Medium turbines (50-80m) Scale and openness This gently undulating landscape has a medium to large scale, with subtle hills rising to around 200m which are dissected by broad river basins.
 Extensive forest cover limits the degree of openness.
-There are few scale references such as buildings and farmland in this sparsely settled The large scale of broader hill slopes and basins within this landscape reduces sensitivity although this is not an extensive landscape and multiple turbines closer to 200m high would dominate.
+There are few scale references such as buildings and farmland in this sparsely settled landscape.
+The large scale of broader hill slopes and basins within this landscape reduces sensitivity although this is not an extensive landscape and multiple turbines closer to 200m high would dominate.
 This typology could relate to the scale of broader hill slopes and basins within this landscape.
-This typology could relate to the scale of broader hill slopes and basins within this landscape. landscape.
+This typology could relate to the scale of broader hill slopes and basins within this landscape.
 Sensitivity rating: High-medium Sensitivity rating: Low Sensitivity rating: Low Landform Landform is gently undulating with elongated hills forming subtle rounded summits.
 Dense forest cover masks the detail of the landform.
 The Little Water of Fleet and the Benmeal Burn form broad basins on shallow hill slopes with complex fanned tributaries.
 The Clints of Dromore comprise a rare rocky scarp.
 The gently undulating and simple landform could relate to this typology.
 Clear-felling of forestry to accommodate this typology may expose some under-lying complexities of the landform although these are not likely to form significant constraints.
 The gently undulating and simple landform could relate to this typology.
 Clear-felling of forestry to accommodate this typology may expose some under-lying complexities of the landform although these are not likely to form significant constraints.
-Sensitivity rating: Low Land cover and landmark features Sensitivity rating: Low Sensitivity rating: Low Sensitivity rating: Low Dense coniferous forest covers much of this area with the only open space being the hill tops of Doon of Culreoch and the southern end of the Rig of Drumruck which lie at the head of the lower Fleet The often uniform and commercially managed forest land cover of this landscape would be less sensitive although development on open hill tops would diminish the contrast these provide to densely forested areas.
+The gently undulating and simple landform could relate to this typology.
+Clear-felling of forestry to accommodate this typology may expose some under-lying complexities of the landform although these are not likely to form significant constraints.
+Sensitivity rating: Low Sensitivity rating: Low Sensitivity rating: Low Land cover and landmark features Dense coniferous forest covers much of this area with the only open space being the hill tops of Doon of Culreoch and the southern end of the Rig of Drumruck which lie at the head of the lower Fleet Valley.
 The often uniform and commercially managed forest land cover of this landscape would be less sensitive although development on open hill tops would diminish the contrast these provide to densely forested areas.
 The often uniform and commercially managed forest land cover of this landscape would be less sensitive although development on open hill tops would diminish the contrast these provide to densely forested areas.
-Valley.
+The often uniform and commercially managed forest land cover of this landscape would be less sensitive although development on open hill tops would diminish the contrast these provide to densely forested areas.
 Sensitivity rating: Medium-low Sensitivity rating: Medium-low Sensitivity rating: Medium-low